Does this test have other names?

 of your skin or hair.
 Cells can also be taken from the fluid that surrounds a baby

-inside a mother's womb.
-This is called amniocentesis.
+inside a mother's uterus.
+This is called an amniocentesis.

-Cells taken for chromosome analysis are sent to a lab where they are prepared in a
+Cells taken for chromosome analysis are sent to a lab.
+Here they are prepared and

-Abnormalities in your chromosomes help healthcare providers diagnose many medical
+Abnormalities in your chromosomes help healthcare providers diagnose many health conditions.

-conditions.
-In some cases, your chromosomes can help your healthcare provider predict
+In some cases, your chromosomes can help your healthcare provider predict a health

-a medical problem before you even have symptoms.
-Chromosome studies done on a developing
+problem before you even have symptoms.
+Chromosome studies done on a developing baby

-baby inside a mother's womb can predict problems that a baby may be born with or develop
+inside a mother's womb may predict problems that a baby may be born with or develop

 later in life.